 Grant-making: The Trustees in their discretion make grants to charitable organisations and have currently placed a priority on the concerns of homelessness, disadvantaged youth, education and the regeneration of communities including organisation which address concerns relating to the elderly.
+The Trustees will adapt its grant-making to be able to respond to emergencies arising from natural disasters, a pandemic or other crisis.

 The Trust also supports the charitable activities of John Laing (the "Company") including its engagement in the communities where the Company operates both in the United Kingdom and overseas.
-The Trust also support a number of the Company's annual staff initiatives by way of matching their fundraising efforts (the "Staff Matching" scheme) up to the value of £1,500 per individual event; making a £1,000 grant to charitable or not for profit organisations where staff and/or their immediate family are actively involved in (the "Make a Difference" scheme); donations to chosen charitable organisations nominated by staff who are being recognised for their long service and exemplar contribution to the Company.
+The Trust also supports a number of the Company's annual staff initiatives by way of matching their fundraising efforts (the "Staff Matching" scheme) up to the value of £1,500 per individual event; making a £1,000 grant to charitable or not for profit organisations where staff and/or their immediate family are actively involved in (the "Make a Difference" scheme); donations to chosen charitable organisations nominated by staff who are being recognised for their long service and exemplar contribution to the Company.